Dadideepak/Dadideepak/README.md

 - 👋 Hi, I’m Deepak Dadi
 - 👀 I’m interested in Java Fullstack development
-- 🌱 I’m currently working at WiproLimited
+- 🌱 I’m currently working at Wiprolimited
 - 💞️ I’m looking to work on Java Full stack development
 - 📫 You can reach me out on phone 6304116855.